ABS Injection Molding

 ABS Injection Molding Process

-2. Melting the ABS: ABS plastic pellets are melted into a moldable state.
-The melting temperature typically ranges from 200 to 280°C. Injection temperatures usually range from 200 to 230°C, but caution is needed to avoid excessive heat, which can lead to plastic decomposition.
+2. ABS Melting and Injected into the Mold: ABS plastic pellets are melted into a moldable state, and then the molten ABS is injected into the mold cavity.
+The ABS melting temperature typically ranges from 200 to 260°C; attention needs to be paid to avoid excessive heat.

-• Pack stage: Pressure is adjusted to inject more ABS material into the mold to account for shrinkage and backflow.
+• Pack stage – Pressure is adjusted to inject more ABS material into the mold to account for shrinkage and backflow.

-• Hold stage: The material is held at a fixed pressure until the cooling process begins.
+• Hold stage – The material is held at a fixed pressure until the cooling process begins.

-6. Ejection and Reset: After the part has fully cooled, the mold sides open to eject the part.
+5. Ejection and Reset: After the part has fully cooled, the mold sides open to eject the part.
 The mold parts are then reset to begin the process again.

 Several factors must be considered during the ABS injection molding process, including wall thickness, shrinkage rate, stress concentration, melt temperature, injection pressure, injection molding speed, and cooling rate.
 Maintaining uniform wall thickness is important to avoid stress on the plastic part.
 The injection speed should also be adjusted to enhance surface quality, as an overly low speed can result in insufficient plastic density and poor gloss.